 What other options are there to lessen my suffering and/or provide end-of-life medical care?

-- support families
+- supports families

-- prepare individuals for death, and
+- prepares people for death, and

-- offer bereavement support to loved ones
+- offers bereavement support to loved ones

 Can I ask for medical assistance in dying in my advance care plan/personal directive?